-Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organisation’s talent.
+Bringing in individuals with expertise who can help drive your work to success while you are still assessing your organization’s talent.

 4. Developing the candidates:

 This is a make or breaks step involved in developing a talent management program.
-During this stage, the employees are prepared according to the organisation's profile and goals.
+During this stage, the employees are prepared according to the organization's profile and goals.

 This step involves the following process:

 Orientation and onboarding programs.

 Counselling, guiding and educating employees according to the job profile.

 Job rotation, like shuffling within the team with different roles and projects to keep the workforce rejuvenated.

 It is important to enhance your employee's skills with time so that you can have the advantage of flexibility.
 With the correct development, you can transfer your employees from one job to the other within the organization.
 This will also increase their chances of developing their career as well.

 We all know that retaining is important for every organization.
 It not only helps you in keeping hold of your assets but it also helps in reduced employee turnover.